kevin-fang/Arvados-Blood-Types-and-Ethnicity/BoogieTranslator/README.md

 ### How to run

-To convert a gff file into a BOOGIE file, either navigate to `fullcode\`
+To convert a gff file into a BOOGIE file, navigate to `fullcode\`

 To directly convert a gzipped gff file to BOOGIE, navigate to  `fullcodefromgz\`